SebMouren/command-line-api-wiki/DragonFruit.md

 # DragonFruit

-The entry point for a .NET console application looks like this:
+The entry point for a normal .NET console application looks like this:

 ```csharp
 static void Main(string[] args)